Alltairas/Alltairas.github.io/README.md

 - **Blog:** Occasional thoughts and tutorials on web development, programming, and technology
 - **Contact:** How to reach me

-## Why Minimal?

-I chose the *Minimal* theme for its clean, distraction-free design.
-It lets the content shine and is easy to customize.

 ## Get in Touch

 Feel free to [open an issue](https://github.com/YOUR-USERNAME/YOUR-REPO/issues) or connect with me via [GitHub](https://github.com/Alltairas), or [LinkedIn](https://fr.linkedin.com/in/aras-selahiye-667079134)